gdbots/pbjx-bundle-php/README.md

     # if accepting commands from web trackers (analytics, click tracking, etc.)
     # then you may want to enable "GET" requests
     allow_get_request: false # default
-    # array of curies or regex patterns that will not
+    # array of curies or regex patterns that will not require x-pbjx-token validation
-    # requires x-pbjx-token validation
     bypass_token_validation: ['gdbots:pbjx:request:echo-request'] # default
   # the receive controller accepts transport messages.  it is ideally secured
   # in a VPC and only called by internal services.